perl-foundation-outreach/ideas/perl5/d2-config.md

 Expected outcomes
 -----------------

-* Make the configuration system pluggable, much like sessions and templates in Dancer2 currently are
+* Make the configuration system pluggable, much like sessions and templates in Dancer2 currently are.

 * Package the existing configuration system up as a plugin to the new configuration engine.
 Ship in the default Dancer2 installation.